palakgupta2712/astro-portfolio/src/content/posts/Short-Circuit-middleware.md

 4. An API endpoint that is only accessible to internal clients.
 5. An API endpoint that is used to generate images or other static content.

 It is important to note that Route Short Circuit middleware should not be used for endpoints that need to perform any complex processing or that need to run middleware for security or compliance reasons.
-For example, you should not use Route Short Circuit middleware for endpoints that handle user authentication or sensitive data.
+For example, you should not use Route Short Circuit middleware for endpoints that handle user authentication or sensitive data.💡